Skip to content

 Shipley Church of England Primary School (Primary)

-• Ofsted “Good” at last published inspection; see the Ofsted profile.
+• Ofsted “Good” at last published inspection; see the Ofsted profile for updates.

 • Admissions via Bradford Council; faith criteria may apply.